narakeet/examples/README.md

-# Video Puppet Examples
+# Narakeet Examples

-This repository contains samples and examples for [Video Puppet](https://www.videopuppet.com) scripts.
+This repository contains samples and examples for [Narakeet](https://www.narakeet.com) (formerly Video Puppet).

 ## Start here

 * [Hello World](hello-world/README.md) - basic script structure, adding images, audio and video

+## Full examples for typical use cases

+* [Screencast](screencast-demo-video/) - how to create a narrated screencast video (from screenshots/recordings)
+* [Code Tutorial](code-tutorial-demo-video/) - how to create a code tutorial (with syntax highlighting)
+* [Quick announcement](feature-announcement-demo-video) - how to create a quick feature demo or announcement

 ## Managing narration